zsat/discord-playlist-manager/README.md

 <img src="/readmeimgs/playsong.png" width="50%">

-An example of `queue` and the auto-play output when music is playing:
+An example of `queue` and the auto-play output that is outputted when new songs start playing, also notice the total time counter in the queue:

 <img src="/readmeimgs/queue.png" width="40%">